tweedge/unique-local-ipv6/README.md

 # unique-local-ipv6

 This is a guerrilla restoration of a site I found useful while deploying ULAs in my homelab.
-I wrote a summary of what I've done - and why - [on my blog](https://chris.partridge.tech/2022/digital-resurrection/).
+I wrote a summary of what I've done - and why - [on the website's new About page](https://unique-local-ipv6.com/about.html).

 If you're interested in the original state of the site, it's available at [this commit](https://github.com/tweedge/unique-local-ipv6/tree/e1ad849d232e617445f2f3a47cd43ee5da6c29cf), though as far as forensic evidence goes I was being sloppy and had already made a few changes.
 So if you're *really* interested in the *truly* original site, you can pull the raw archived data from the Wayback Machine by appending `id_` to the end of the timestamp in any URL you want to fetch, for example this copy of the original homepage: https://web.archive.org/web/20170602044844id_/http://unique-local-ipv6.com/